This post may contain affiliate links. See my disclosure policy.

 How to make cottage cheese cheesecake

-Step 1- Make and bake the crust.
-In a large bowl, combine the crust ingredients.
+Step 1– Combine the crust ingredients in a large bowl.
 Once mixed, press the mixture into the bottom of a 9-inch springform pan.

-Step 2- Make the filling.
-Blend the cottage cheese until smooth.
+Step 2- Blend the cottage cheese until smooth.
 Add it to a bowl with the remaining ingredients.

-Step 3- Bake.
-Pour the cottage cheese mixture over the crust and bake it until the top is set and slightly brown.
-Turn the oven off and let it cool with the oven door slightly open.
+Step 3- Pour the cottage cheese mixture over the crust and bake it until the top is set and slightly brown.

-Step 4- Chill.
-Once cool, refrigerate the cheesecake for at least an hour or overnight.
+Step 4- Once cool, refrigerate the cheesecake for at least an hour or overnight.

 Arman’s recipe tips

 - Use a good quality cottage cheese.
-I like to use either Daisy’s or Good Culture cottage cheese because they aren’t as salty as other brands and blend seamlessly.
+I like using Daisy’s or Good Culture cottage cheese because they aren’t as salty as other brands and blend seamlessly.
+Use whichever cottage cheese brand you prefer.

 To store: Store leftover cheesecake in an airtight container in the refrigerator for up to one week.